refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 ## Conclusion

-In this article, we compared two React frameworks - refine and Blitz.
+In this article, we compared two React frameworks - Refine and Blitz.
 Both have TypeScript support by default, are easy to set up, come with CLI commands, and do not require to use specific UI frameworks.

-refine has a built-in data provider.
+Refine has a built-in data provider.
 This is great for testing and experimenting.
 Blitz in comparison comes with SQLite and Prisma studio that offers UI to work with data.

-For data tables, refine comes with Inferencer which has already structured the data in the easy-to-perceive UI.
+For data tables, Refine comes with Inferencer which has already structured the data in the easy-to-perceive UI.
 For Blitz, you will have to build tables, action buttons, and other components yourself.

 Blitz apps are already set with signup, login, and forgot password views, with the models already create to store users and sessions in the database.
-For refine, you will have to create those from the ground up.
+For Refine, you will have to create those from the ground up.

 From the project tree standpoint, Blitz looks more like a framework.
 For those looking for a high flexibility on how to structure the project, you will have to deal with the fact that most of the flow already follows a certain pattern.

-refine is virtually a collection of hooks, components, and providers, therefore users can fully design the app based on their individual needs and follow specific logic patterns based on their business schema.
+Refine is virtually a collection of hooks, components, and providers, therefore users can fully design the app based on their individual needs and follow specific logic patterns based on their business schema.